dxos/dxos/docs/content/guide/echo/README.md

 Units of data are referred to as `objects` (like documents or rows in other databases). `Objects` always belong to a space.
 Objects can have fields with values, and weak references to other objects to form trees or graphs.

-## Glossary

-See the [glossary.md](../glossary.md) for definitions of other terms you'll find in this guide.

 ## How to use ECHO

 * Install the appropriate npm package [`@dxos/client`](../typescript) or [`@dxos/react-client`](../react)